By God's grace, on July 29, 2022, Warsaw Baptist Church reached the milestone of 179 years of serving God and the communities in and around Warsaw.

 Members Doug and Lori Keyes spearhead a ministry to provide Thanksgiving meals to several families in need in the community.

-Members Mary Beth Caldwell, LoraMae Sullivan and Lori Keyes lead the church's Samaritan's Purse — Operation Christmas Child program and operate a regional collection site for that international ministry each year.
+Members Mary Beth Caldwell, LoraMae Sullivan and Lori Keyes lead the church's Samaritan's Purse — Operation Christmas Child program.

-Members Austin and Ashley Adams lead the music ministry at the church, with a cadre of volunteers running sound and sermon live-streams.
+Boston Beach leads the music ministry at the church, with a group of volunteers running sound and sermon live-streams.

 The Children's Ministry, led by Jenny and Brad Hopperton, and assisted by a large team of volunteers, run the Children's Church on the second and fourth Sundays of the month, and Nursery services each Sunday.